-This course is a study of medical language relating to the various body systems including diseases, procedures, clinical specialties, and abbreviations.
-In addition to term definitions, emphasis is placed on correct spelling and pronunciation.
-Two hours lecture and two hours laboratory per week.
+This course is a study of medical language relating to the various body systems including diseases, physical conditions, procedures, clinical specialties, and abbreviations.
+In addition to term, emphasis is placed on correct spelling and pronunciation.
+Three hours lecture per week.
 Credit, three semester hours.